 - How are we part of a community?

 - What does it mean to belong to MacKillop?

-- How are we initiated?
+- How and why are we initiated?

-- What are we initiated into?

 - What are the Sacraments of initiation of the Catholics faith?

-- Why are we initiated?

 - What are other rites of initiation in other faith traditions?